santiago-hernaez/Proyecto-Fin-Master-Scala/README.md

 Kafka installation and configuration available on https://kafka.apache.org/quickstart

-Redis installation and configuration guides on https://redis.io/download and https://redis.io/documentation
+Redis installation and configuration guides are available on https://redis.io/download

-Redis .dmp file with Shop list and Clothing database is available on Proyecto-Fin-Master-Scala/src/main/Files/dump.rdb
+Redis .dmp file with Store list and Clothing database is available on Proyecto-Fin-Master-Scala/src/main/Files/dump.rdb

 ### Installation